EldonGabriel/eldongabriel.github.io/_posts/2025-08-07-hands-on-network-fundamentals.md

 To test my knowledge, I designed a visual network with **Draw.io** for a 100-employee business.
 Every PC, switch, and server placement built the network; adding firewalls and a DMZ protected it.
 The result: a complete network diagram with secure segmentation and proper security controls.

-The final challenge involved **Cisco Packet Tracer** to create a dynamic network for a 1,000-employee organization.
-Tasks included:
+The final challenge involved **Cisco Packet Tracer** to create a dynamic network for a 1,000-employee organization

-## Tasks Included
+### Tasks Included

 - Building WANs, LANs, and VLANs.
 - Configuring **Access Control Lists (ACLs)** and **Network Address Translation (NAT)**.